Transfer Credit

 How does my transfer credit apply to my Program of Study?

-When transfer credit is granted, it is given an NSCC course code.
-For example, if
+When transfer credit is granted, it is given a NSCC course code.
+For example, if you

-you took a course entitled General Psychology at another College and received a “C
+took a course entitled General Psychology at another College and received a "C-" in

-minus” in the course, it is transferred in and will appear on your NSCC transcript
+the course, it is transferred in and will appear on your NSCC transcript with a NSCC

 NOTE: Transferred courses transcribed with "T + the letter grade" are not included in the